Veteran MBA Applicants Need These School Research Tips

 Meanwhile, Stanford GSB will match up to full tuition and mandatory fees (minus Stanford medical insurance) for veteran MBA applicants who are Yellow Ribbon eligible and opt to receive these benefits.

-Finally, check out this evergreen four-part series from 2020 on Transitioning to a Top-Tier MBA from the Military Money Matters site.
-Written by a Wharton admit who received admissions offers from six out of seven top MBA programs, it offers tons of useful information for veterans applying to b-school.
+Finally, check out this evergreen four-part series on Transitioning to a Top-Tier MBA from the Military Money Matters site.
+Written by a Wharton alum who received admissions offers from six out of seven top MBA programs, it offers tons of useful information for veterans applying to business school.

 Veteran MBA applicants should know that business school admissions teams prize their experience.
 So, if that’s your background, make sure your applications highlight those powerful and unique qualities.